ikr/react-period-of-stay-input/README.md

 # About

-React.js component for entering a period of stay in a hotel.
+React.js component for entering a period of stay in a hotel: check-in day and check-out day.
 See [the demo.](http://ikr.su/h/react-period-of-stay-input/demo.html) In case when a native `<input type="date">` implementation is not available, it's "polyfilled" with a [jQuery UI datepicker.](http://jqueryui.com/datepicker/)